 - TEMPLES & STATUES- HAMPI’S PAST GLORY

 - STRUCTURES THAT YOU SHOULDN’T MISS

 WHY YOU MUST MAKE HAMPI TRAVEL PLAN?

 Hampi which was once the base of the powerful Vijayanagara Empire has been declared as a UNESCO World Heritage Site since 1986.
 It is one of the must-visit sites in Karnataka and draws hordes of tourists always of the year.
 And why not!

-Located on the banks of the tempestuous Tungabhadra, in central Karnataka, Hampi can be termed as a dream-world for every photographer, history enthusiast and all those seeking a place to de-stress.
-With a host of places to visit in Hampi and the surrounding region, there will be no dull moment in the entire span of your visit.
+Hampi -Located on the banks of the tempestuous Tungabhadra in central Karnataka, Hampi can be a dream world for every photographer, history enthusiast, and all those seeking a place to de-stress.
+With a host of places to visit in Hampi and the surrounding region, your visit will be a bright moment.